arangodb/docs/3.10/deployment-single-instance-manual-start.md

 ---
 layout: default
-description: This section describes how to start an ArangoDB stand-alone instance by manuallystarting the needed process
+description: This section describes how to start an ArangoDB stand-alone instance by manually starting the needed process
 ---
 Starting Manually
 =================